 Manchester Community College is committed to providing meaningful access for students with disabilities.
 Supports are designed around the unique needs of each person.
-To be eligible for support services, students are required to disclose their disability to the Special Populations Counselor.
-Disclosure to a faculty or staff member other than the Special Populations Counselor does not permit accommodation and is not legally binding.
-It is also the student's responsibility to meet with the Special Populations Counselor before or at the beginning of each semester to create an accommodation plan (covered in step 4 below).
+To be eligible for support services, students are required to disclose their disability to the Accessibility Coordinator.
+Disclosure to a faculty or staff member other than the Accessibility Coordinator does not permit accommodation and is not legally binding.
+It is also the student's responsibility to meet with the Accessibility Coordinator before or at the beginning of each semester to create an accommodation plan (covered in step 4 below).

 In order to be accommodated at MCC under the Rehabilitation Act of 1973, Section 504, please follow the steps outlined below.